discoliver/image_comparison/Docs/SOLUTION.md

 For more details, take a look at the data demonstration shown below.
 ![test data](data.png)

-Note: the last digital, 255 is The alpha channel which stays with 255 all the time for fully visible.
+Note: the last digital, 255 is The alpha transparency mask which stays with 255 all the time for fully visible.
+More details from [here](https://pillow.readthedocs.io/en/5.1.x/handbook/concepts.html#concept-modes).

 4. We record the time `elapsed_time` after complete calculation, and convert `dif` into score of range [0, 1].

-5. Write the data, `dif` and `elapsed_time`into new cvs output file: `result.cvs`.
+5. Write the data, `dif` and `elapsed_time`into new csv output file: `result.csv`.

 ## Improving
 Understanding the [drawbacks](#Advantages-and-Drawbacks)